 The main analysis is processed in the D-sight decision making software.
 The 3 main categories of criteria including ease of construction, earthquake resistance and spatial similarities are weighted 30%, 50% and 20%.
+This weighting is determined as the earthquake proof feature was the most important aspect of emergency shelters construction in “Quchan case”.
+After this, the ease of construction is indicated slightly more decisive than the spatial similarity because the first one fulfils the primary need of sheltering.
 Final results of the ranking of models with their final scores come in table no. 5.
-Ranking of the table indicates that 2 rectangular and pyramid type 1 place the 1st and 2nd positions with relatively similar score.
+Ranking of the table indicates that 2 rectangular and pyramid type 1 place the first and second positions with relatively similar scores.
 This shows by a little change in weighting or score the place of these 2 models may vary.
-There for both of them will be known as the most successful alternatives for Quchan situation.
+Therefore both of them will be known as the most successful alternatives for “Quchan situation”.